How Much Should a Small Business Spend on IT in 2026? A Canadian IT Budget Guide

 Why the percentage-of-revenue benchmark isn’t enough

 Revenue percentage is a starting point, not an answer.
 A $5M accounting firm with 30 employees running entirely on cloud applications has different IT needs than a $5M construction company with field crews, shared tablets, and project management software.
-The real question is: what are you buying, and is it actually reducing risk and downtime?
+So what does 4–7% actually buy you?
+And more importantly – is it the right 4–7%?

 Where should your IT budget go?
 The six core categories